Flubberflunk/protokoll-ersteller/README.md

-Repo von der iOS App Protokoll Ersteller

 Soure code for https://apps.apple.com/de/app/protokoll-ersteller/id1495376045

-The app is free for on the apple store
+The app is free on the apple store

-The app uses coca pods, so use pod init/update if you want to work on them
+The app uses cocoa pods, so use pod init/update/install if you want to work with them